slapdau/apple-pascal-time/README.md

 procedure ClockName(var name:string);
 external;
 ```

 `InitClock` must be called and return `true` before `ReadClock` and `ClockName`
-will return meaningfull values. `InitClock` can be safely called multiple times.
+will return meaningful values. `InitClock` can be safely called multiple times.
 `ReadClock` and `ClockName` can be safely called if `InitClock` has not been
 called or has returned `false`, but will return a zeroed out clock record and a
 name indicating that there is no clock.